 No application will be accepted if the documents are incomplete.
 Once the application procedure is completed, the submitted contents cannot be altered.
-If any of application documents are falsified, admission will be cancelled even after his/her enrollment.
+If any of the application documents are falsified, admission will be cancelled even after he/she has enrolled.

-Note: After document screening, successful applicants are required to submit all the original application documents (a)-(i) (NOT SCANNED) by a registered postal mail such as Express Mail Service (EMS) by the designated date to the above address.
+Note: After document screening, successful applicants are required to submit all the original application documents (a)-(i) (NOT SCANNED) by registered postal mail such as Express Mail Service (EMS) by the designated date to the above address.